 Mutant Penguins is a fun, cute little action game that plays a bit like Lemmings crossed with real-time strategy games like Command & Conquer.
-The largely irrelevant plot begins with radio and television transmissions from Earth bouncing around the universe for decades before finally arriving in the galaxy of "Bleurgggh" (no, I'm not making this up).
+The largely irrelevant plot begins with radio and television transmissions from Earth bouncing around the universe for decades before finally arriving in the "Bleurgggh" galaxy (no, I'm not making this up).
 This dingy part of the cosmos is home to an evil race of aliens who become inspired to conquer the Earth after being convinced by the transmissions that the planet is ripe for conquest.
 Unfortunately for the slimy green aliens, their plan gets off to a rocky start after the last transmission they receive, a wildlife show, convinces them that penguins are the dominant species here.
-So, the outer-space nimrods take the form of the kings of the frozen tundra and launch their attack.
+So, the outer-space nimrods take the form of the kings of the frozen tundras and launch their attack.

-Knowing how to use the weapons though is not enough.
-You must develop a strategy for each level or even the strongest attacks will fall under the marching webbed feet of the aliens.
+Knowing how to use the weapons, though, is not enough.
+You must develop a strategy for each level or even the strongest defenses will fall under the marching webbed feet.
 With graphics that are adorable and gameplay that is surprisingly engaging, Mutant Penguins is a nice diversion that isn't nearly as inventive or original as Lemmings, but does evoke a fond memory or two about that classic puzzler.
 If you are looking for a similar game with more focus on action, Mutant Penguins more than fits the bill.
-Thumbs up!
+Thumbs up!Reviewed by: Underdogs